mongodb/terraform-provider-mongodbatlas/website/docs/d/database_user.html.markdown

 * `ldap_auth_type` - Method by which the provided username is authenticated.
 Default is `NONE`.
 Other valid values are: `USER`, `GROUP`.
 * `oidc_auth_type` - (Optional) Human-readable label that indicates whether the new database user authenticates with OIDC (OpenID Connect) federated authentication.
 If no value is given, Atlas uses the default value of `NONE`.
 The accepted types are:
   * `NONE` -	The user does not use OIDC federated authentication.
-  * `IDP_GROUP` - Create a OIDC federated authentication user.
+  * `IDP_GROUP` - OIDC Workforce federated authentication group.
 To learn more about OIDC federated authentication, see [Set up Workforce Identity Federation with OIDC](https://www.mongodb.com/docs/atlas/security-oidc/).
+  * `USER` - OIDC Workload federated authentication user.
+To learn more about OIDC federated authentication, see [Set up Workload Identity Federation with OIDC](https://www.mongodb.com/docs/atlas/security-oidc/).
 * `scopes` - Array of clusters and Atlas Data Lakes that this user has access to.
     * `name` - Name of the cluster or Atlas Data Lake that the user has access to.
     * `type` - Type of resource that the user has access to.
 Valid values are: `CLUSTER` and `DATA_LAKE`